-Measurements Versus Predictions for the Dynamic Impedance of Annular Gas Seals—Part I: Test Facility and Apparatus
+Measurements Versus Predictions for the Dynamic Impedance of Annular Gas Seals—Part II: Smooth and Honeycomb Geometries

 - Views Icon Views

 Dawson, M. P., and Childs, D. W. (September 24, 2002).
 "Measurements Versus Predictions for the Dynamic Impedance of Annular Gas Seals—Part II: Smooth and Honeycomb Geometries ."
 ASME.
 J. Eng.
 Gas Turbines Power.
 October 2002; 124(4): 963–970. https://doi.org/10.1115/1.1478076

 Download citation file: